Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image_and_sound.md

 ### Saving an Image to Disk

-Having edited our image, we can store that image on the users' disk with [`save_to_file`](@ref).
-This function takes the resulting image path as a string, and returns a boolean indicating whether the operation was succesfull.
+Having edited our image, we can store it on the users' disk using [`save_to_file`](@ref).
+This function takes a path as a string, and returns a boolean indicating whether the operation was succesfull.
 The resulting image format will be deduced based on the file extension.
 For example, to save an image as a `.png` to the location `/assets/export`, we would do:

 ```julia
 image = # ...